csandiego/zuju-technical-assessment/README.md

 # 2. List down any functionalities or technical details that you wanted to add if you had additional time.

 - UI/UX.
 Better permission request flow.
-Give user options for setting reminder.
+Give user options for setting reminders.
 Polish UI.
 - Synchronizing and caching server data locally.
 Better if can use Firebase Firestore to lessen implementation efforts.
 - Move UI state to ViewModels.
 - Hilt for dependency injection.